Bonus: Invoice process optimizer blueprint

 The idea here is to have a sign-off for the invoice.

-If the invoice amount is greater than the purchase order amount, you might need to send this for additional approval based on your approval hierarchy.
+If the invoice exceeds the purchase order amount, you might need to send this for additional approval based on your approval hierarchy.

-Here is an example of a workflow for service invoice:
+Here is an example of a workflow for a service invoice:

 In the screenshot above, the system sends the invoice to the order contact for review.